Colorado Springs Wrongful Death Lawyer

 How Is the Value of a Wrongful Death Case Determined?

 Insurance companies typically try to minimize payouts by considering only immediate financial losses while disregarding long-term economic and emotional impacts.
 A wrongful death lawyer, however, ensures that every compensable damage is not only included in the claim but also supported by solid evidence.
+Recent changes in Colorado law, such as those from House Bill 24-1472 effective in 2025, have increased the cap on non-economic damages in general wrongful death cases to $2,125,000 as of 2026, with adjustments for inflation starting in 2028.
+This can significantly impact the value of your case, especially for non-economic losses like grief and loss of companionship.

 Contact us to schedule a free consultation where our attorneys will evaluate your case and provide straightforward legal advice.